-The Vallecas case has become one of the most paradigmatic cases about misteries.
-The police report was the main guilty of the fame of this case.
-A document that gave him seriousness and authority.
-However, the incorporation of new information and fallacies of all kinds over time have ended up confusing the investigators.
+The Vallecas case has become one of the most paradigmatic paranormal cases in Spain.
+The police report was the main guilty of its fame.
+A document that gave it seriousness and authority.
+However, the arrival of new information and fallacies of all kinds over time have ended up confusing the investigators.
 Even the versions of the members of the Gutiérrez Lázaro family contradict each other on certain points.
 In this second post we will expose these confusions.
 Finally, the reader must draw his or her own conclusions about what really happened in Vallecas.

 As the reader will have already been able to verify as a result of the reading of the first part about the Vallecas case that we published in this blog, something strange seems to have happened in Vallecas (Madrid, Spain) in the 90s.
-A humble lower-middle class family suffered in its own flesh the inclemency of a series of phenomena for which there is still no explanation.
-Let us remember that anomalous events arise from the death of María Estefanía Gutiérrez Lázaro whose death was specified as suspicious in the forensic report.
-It all began a few months before his death, when she decided to practice Ouija in her school (the Colegio Público Aragón of Vallecas) with a group of friends.
+A humble lower-middle class family would have suffered the inclemencies of a series of strange phenomena.
+Let us remember that anomalous events arise from the death of María Estefanía Gutiérrez Lázaro, which was specified as suspicious in the forensic report.
+It all began a few months before her death, when she decided to practice Ouija in her school (Colegio Público Aragón of Vallecas) with a group of friends.
 After the irruption of a teacher, who broke the Ouija board, the glass used as a planchette exploded and a strange smoke penetrated through the nostrils of Estefanía.
-Her life from then on was characterised by epileptic seizures and the visions of beings that disturbed her, until one of these seizures took her last breath away.
+From then on, her life was characterised by epileptic seizures and the visions of beings that disturbed her, until one of these seizures took her last breath away.